Print & Letterpress Summer Session 5

 Andrew Polk & Kathryn Polk

-Stone lithography, first developed by Alois Senefelder in 1796, continues to captivate artists today.
+Stone lithography was first developed by Alois Senefelder in 1796 and continues to captivate artists today.
 Join two different types of lithographers as they demonstrate techniques and philosophies for working on and printing from the amazing Bavarian limestone.
 Students will learn the processes of drawing on the stone, chemically processing (etching) the image, proofing, and printing a final edition.
 Imaging approaches will include crayon drawing, tusche wash techniques, transfers, and experimental methods.
 We’ll have a special demonstration on making litho crayons.
 All levels.
-Code 05X
+Print studio.

-Andrew: professor emeritus at University of Arizona; collections: Hunan Art Institute (China), Hunterdon Art Museum (NJ), Denver Art Museum.
-Kathryn: studio artist; teaching: Frogman’s Print Workshops (NE); collections: Museum of Fine Arts Boston, Sado Print Museum (Japan).
+Andrew: professor emeritus at University of Arizona, co-owner of L VIS Press; exhibitions: Konstiltografiska Museet Tidaholm (Sweden), Mei Lun Gallery of the Hunan Art Institute (China), collections: Hunan Art Institute, Hunterdon Art Museum (NJ), Denver Art Museum, University of Arizona Museum of Art.
+Kathryn: studio artist, co-owner of L VIS Press; teaching: University of Arizona, Frogman’s Print Workshops (NE); collections: Museum of Fine Arts Boston, Sado Print Museum (Japan), Denver Art Museum, University of Wales (UK), University of Auckland (New Zealand), National Academy of Fine Arts (China), SGC Permanent Collection (GA).